Is AJ Back on the market?

 I have extra time in my schedule, but very limited energy and socializing drains it quickly.
 Everything drains me quickly.

 The sparse energy I do have mostly goes into my Wingmam work.
+I film on my good days.

 And as for non-committed intimate relationships… Well, flings aren’t my thing.